vijayviswas/LIExplorer/README.md

 # LIFramework.framework
 LIFramework.framework is a Objective C library for LinkedIn integration in iOS applications.
+This framework doesn't have any dependency with third party libraries.

 **NOTE**: This is lite version.
 This works only in simulator.
 Use *"TEST"* key to register the framework.
 Coming soon....